Festival of Leaves

 The last thing a person should be remembered for is how kind they were in life to others, to all, furry, small and large.
 It is of no matter to be set in ways of abandonment and shadows of disconnect.
 Praying that I am as brave and beautiful as she is.

 Now the mingling of all souls draws a circle around us.
 Is it not the little things that matter most.
 I rushed to the rescue of anyone, be it a person, a child, an animal, making sure that what I had tamed was mine forever.
 We are never far our conscious, pearls of wisdom, speaking in languages for the lost, the sick and the lonely.
-Catalina was to far gone and it broke my heart to see her fading away, longing for a better life she passed away.
+Catalina was to far gone and it broke my heart to see her fading away, longing for a better life.
 It seems that cats come here to die or be saved, I wish that she could have been one that I could have saved.
 This is in memory of her, the golden one who went home.